 "Tonight I heard Louis's horn.
 My father heard it, too.
 The wind was right, and I could hear the notes of taps, just as darkness fell.
 There is nothing in all the world I like better than the trumpet of the swan."

-10 years earlier 10 years later 80s action Adaptation adventure Animation Based on Animated Series based on book based on comic based on comic book based on tv series Based on video game batman biopic Book comedy comic adaptation comic book crime Crossover DC DC Comics Disney drama family fantasy History horror Idea-for-TV kids Live Action martial arts Marvel Marvel Comics Musical mystery reboot remake romance Sci Fi sci-fi science fiction scifi Sequel Superhero supervillain suspense teens thriller videogame adaptation war western
+10 years earlier 10 years later 80s action Adaptation adventure Animation Based on Animated Series based on book based on comic based on comic book based on tv series Based on video game batman biopic Book comedy comic adaptation comic book crime Crossover DC DC Comics Disney drama epic family fantasy History horror Idea-for-TV kids Live Action martial arts Marvel Marvel Comics Musical mystery reboot remake romance Sci Fi sci-fi science fiction scifi Sequel Superhero supervillain suspense teens thriller videogame adaptation war western